 Anneke is a PhD candidate in Biomedical Engineering from the Netherlands.
 She graduated from Delft University of Technology with a BS in Mechanical Engineering and an MS in Biomedical Engineering.
 Her research focuses on optimizing the therapeutic benefits of subthalamic DBS while minimizing DBS-induced side effects in patients with Parkinson’s disease.
-Her current project will couple fiber tractography with electric field modeling to identify inadvertently stimulated neural pathways resulting in dysarthria.
+Her current project will couple fiber tractography with electric field modeling to identify inadvertently stimulated neural pathways resulting in side effects.

 Suraj Thyagaraj, PhD – Research Associate